k-sareen/mplr22-gccost/README.md

 $ sudo docker exec -it gccost /bin/bash
 ```

+#### Running Benchmarks
+Note that for the Java benchmarks, if we are measuring time sensitive values, we
+run 4 warmup iterations and then measure the 5th iteration.
+Each configuration
+in a script is ran for the provided number of invocations.
+The results are
+stored in a folder that is printed out by the script.
+The results are saved as a
+`log.gz` file per configuration per benchmark.
+Each result file will have all
+the invocations for that benchmark and configuration combination.

 ### Space Overheads of GC
 You can run this experiment like so:
 ```console